onap/policy-parent/docs/system-attributes/policy-db-migrator.rst

 migration schema
 ================

-The migration schema contains two tables which belong to ``db-migrator``.
+The migration schema contains three tables which belong to ``db-migrator``.

 * schema_versions - table to store the schema version currently installed by ``db-migrator``